Demonstrates how to build tests of different levels

 test-pyramid-domaincontains logic to store/retrieve data to/from DB

-src/test folders with Groovy and JS tests.
+src/test folders with Java and JS tests.
 In IDE you should

 mark sub-folders of those as test sources if you want those to be treated respectively: